kidk/futurestack2022-terraform/03-create-alert/assignment.md

 To cover all of our alert cases we need 3 types of alerts:

-1) Check if the website is available: SELECT count(*) FROM SyntheticCheck FACET monitorName
+1) Check if the website is available: SELECT count(*) from SyntheticCheck where result='FAILED' facet monitorName
 2) Check if the website is performing well: SELECT average(duration) FROM SyntheticCheck FACET monitorName
 3) Check if we have any errors: SELECT count(*) FROM SyntheticCheck WHERE error IS NOT NULL FACET monitorName